Henley Beach South, South Australia: Schools

 Henley Beach Primary School is located on Hazel Terrace.

 Facilities and attractions

 Parks

-Linear Park, lies along the River Torrens on the suburb's southern boundary.
+Torrens Linear Park lies along the River Torrens Outlet on the suburb's southern boundary.
 The beach of Henley Beach South extends the length of the suburb.
 There is also significant greenspace in the vicinity of Lexington Road.

 Transportation

 Roads

 Henley Beach South is serviced by Henley Beach Road, connecting the suburb to Adelaide city centre.
-Seaview Road runs along the coast.
+Seaview Road traverses the suburb from north to south, roughly parallel with the coast.

 Public transport

-Henley Beach South is serviced by public transport run by the Adelaide Metro.
+Henley Beach South is serviced by public transport buses operated by Adelaide Metro.

-From 1894 to 1957, the Grange railway line continued from its present terminus along the east side of Military Road, terminating at Main Street, Henley Beach.
-Tram services also serviced the suburb until 1957, running from the city along Henley Beach Road and Seaview Road to interchange with the train line.
+Trams serviced the suburb until 1957, running from the city along Henley Beach Road.

 Bicycle routes

 A bicycle path extends through Linear Park.